fsprojects/FSharpx.Extras/README.md

  * FSharpx.TypeProviders.Math which contains a type provider for vector data structures.
  * FSharpx.TypeProviders.Regex which allows to access regular expressions in a strongly typed manner.
  * FSharpx.TypeProviders.Machine which provides strongly typed access to the Registry and the file system.
- * FSharpx.TypeProviders.Xaml which includes a type provider for XAML files and therefor enables to use Visual Studios’s WPF Designer from F#.
+ * FSharpx.TypeProviders.Xaml which includes a type provider for XAML files and therefor enables to use Visual Studiosâ€™s WPF Designer from F#.
  * FSharpx.TypeProviders.Freebase which allows to access the Freebase database with strong typing.

 At the moment all type providers should work with .NET 4.0 and .NET 4.5 and F# 3.0.